pkuGenuine/pkuGenuine.github.io/notes/programming_language/rust/overview.md

 #### Where to Define Variables

-Actually you can only define variables with `let` inside a function.
+Actually you can only define variables with `let` inside a function, which entitles the function to the ownership of that variable.
 It is possible to define "global variables" in Rust, which we will talk about later with lifetime.

 ###  Define functions and invoke

 Use `fn` keyword to define a function.
 Rust doesn't care where you define a function in a comlilation unit.
-For example:

 ~~~rust
 fn main() {